scta/scta-rdf-schema/docs_source/scta-rdf-schema.md

 This also mean that a ref with a corresp attribute could be wrapped in a `cit` tag with its own `bibl`.
 The `bibl` for the quote should a default modern reference for the actual quote.
 The `ref` that directly corresponds should take no `cit` or `bibl` because it is covered by the `quote` but the second `ref` with an `@source` and `@corresp` can take its own `bibl` which is the modern citation patter for the reference.

 See Gracilis pg-b1q13 for a quotation of Apuleius through Augustine's city of God for another good example.

-## Note

-* sctap:isOnMaterialObject
-    - should point to the materiObject for the Manifestation of the Expression that the note most closely refers to.
-    - Thus, a note close connected to a paragraph, should apply to the materialObject  for the Manifestation of the Expression of the paragraph this notation is most closely connected.
-If the note is more general and does not apply to a particular pargraph, it should be connected a point higher in the Expression hierarchy (i.e. OHCO).
-* hasZone
-    - should point to the Zone abstract coordinate region on which the notation falls.

-## Zone properties

-* sctap:isOnRegion
-    - marginRight
-    - marginCenter
-    - marginLeft
-    - marginBottom
-    - marginTop
-    - column
-* sctap:isOnSurface
-* sctap:isOnCanvas
-* sctap:order
-    - default=1, where there is more than one zone for a given resource, (for example a paragraph that crosses from one column to the next) the zone should be given a order number so that the zones can be ordered correctly.

-## Region Properties

-* sctap:hasZone
-* sctap:isOnSurface
-* sctap:isOnCanvas
-* sctap:regionType
-    - margin
-    - column
-    - etc.

-## Surface properties

-* sctap:hasZone
-* sctap:hasRegion
-* sctap:isOnCanvas
-* sctap:isPartOf
-    - surface should be the smallest unit in the material hierarchy, contained by folio, quire, codex, etc. In modern text, it should normally correspond to a page.